If you’ve been floating around the CBD scene for a while, you may have heard of CBN. CBN is like the lesser-known cousin of CBD and THC.

 The older cannabis plants that produce CBN are also higher in other active chemicals that increase the sedative effects.

-So, can CBN help you sleep better?
+So, can CBN support your sleep cycle?
 Most likely!

 That said, CBN has been clinically tested against the pharmaceutical sedative diazepam and found to be as effective, in smaller doses.